 As with all breast conservation surgery for breast cancer, radiation therapy to the affected breast will still be required after these procedures.
 If the cancer has not been fully removed then further surgery will be required to achieve clearance.
 In some cases this may need to be a mastectomy.

 Bilateral therapeutic mammoplasty

-This combines breast conserving surgery with a breast reduction technique and can be used for appropriately selected women with large breasts and a tumour which may otherwise have required mastectomy.
+This combines breast conserving surgery with a breast reduction technique and can be used for appropriately selected women with large breasts and a tumour that may otherwise have required mastectomy.
 The lump can be removed with a wide rim of healthy tissue and the nipple areola complex is left intact.
 Reduction surgery is also performed on the other breast resulting in smaller, uplifted breasts.
 Radiation therapy will still be required for the affected breast.

 Watch: Considering reconstruction after breast cancer

 Visiting French surgeon Krishna Clough discussed different surgical options in his talk at the 2016 Australasian Breast Congress Consumer Day.